-Initiative: Collection of Demolition Liens Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $oldsymbol{\square}$ or a plan amendment \Box ?
-Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes 🛣 No If yes, when was the ordinance enacted?
+Initiative: Collection of Demolition Liens Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application \Box or a plan amendment \Box ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
 If no, please describe challenges faced in enacting the related ordinance(s) The City plans on adopting this ordinance sometime in 2017.
 The challenge in enacting this ordinance is that in order to collect liens on houses demolished by the City, at its cost, it will require the assistance of the Sheriff of Harrison County and the Harrison County Tax Office to ensure that the demolition liens are collected and paid at the annual Delinquent Tax Sale in Harrison County.
 The City would recover a portion of its demolition costs from a purchaser of a property that was demolished by the City and has a lien on record with the Harrison County Clerk.
 (2015) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 The City has expanded its demolition program and it is anticipated that an ordinance will be adopted to implement this initiative.
 This would allow the City to increase its probability of collecting unpaid demolition liens.
 (2016) The City has not yet adopted an ordinance that would aid in the collection of demolition liens at the annual Delinquent Tax Sale in Harrison County.
 We are hopeful this may be possible in the near future.
 A change in administration in the Sheriff's office occurred in 2017 and we will need to address this possibility with the Sheriff's Office.
-(2017) LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+(2017) The City has not yet adopted an ordinance to aid in the collection of demolition liens working in conjunction with the Harrison County Sheriff's Office.
+This has not yet been formally addressed with the Sheriff's office yet.
+(2018) LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.